PRIMETIME FAMILY READING

 What is Prime Time?

-- Helps parents and children learn how to select books and become active users of library resources
+- Teach parents and children how to choose books and use library resources.

 Thank you to our 2017 Community Partners: